Frequently Asked Questions

 Ninety-one cents of every dollar collected goes directly back into the community.
 United Way is one of the most effective and efficient resources for making a philanthropic investment.
 With administrative and fundraising costs at 9 percent, we are well below the national standard for nonprofit organizations, which is around 25 percent.

 - 91% Supports people in need and programs that make a difference in your community.

 - 6.3% Fundraising.
 Helps us educate people about community needs and raise money for your community.

 - 2.6% Administrative.
 Helps us provide staff, expertise and leadership for your community.

-United Way of Lee, Hendry, Glades and Okeechobee Counties staff and Board of Directors has taken a formal position that does not condone any form of coercion.
+United Way of Lee, Hendry, and Glades Counties staff and Board of Directors has taken a formal position that does not condone any form of coercion.
 Whether the decision is about giving at all or how much to give, it should remain a personal decision.
 We believe that if people are aware of the good work that United Way and our network of agencies do in our community, they will be more than willing to voluntarily give their support.